reflectoring/reflectoring.github.io/content/blog/2022/2022-11-03-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 *Cypress* is an open-source testing framework based on JavaScript that supports web application testing.
 Contrary to *Selenium*, Cypress does not require driver binaries to function fully on a real browser.
 The shared platform between the automated code and the application code provides total control over the application being tested.

-Let's look into Cypress' high-level architecture to explain the backstory behind it.
 To execute the application and test code in the same event loop, Cypress operates on a NodeJS server that connects with the test runner (Browser).
 This in turn allows the Cypress code to mock and even change the JavaScript object on the fly.
 This is one of the primary reasons why Cypress tests are expected to execute faster than corresponding Selenium tests.

 To start writing our tests, let’s start by installing Cypress test runner: